-10 Tips to Become Happier and More Productive Working From Home
+10 Tips to Become Happier and More Productive Working From Home Working remotely can be extremely rewarding, but there are some tricks to it.

 Working from home definitely has its benefits, but I'd be the first to admit there are also disadvantages.
 I've worked out of my home on and off for nearly three decades now.
 It can be hard to disengage from work.
 Soon or later though, I've learned, bad habits will catch up with you.
 So why not make a point of establishing good daily practices?